 - Your veterinarian is likely to opt to have the quill removed while the hedgehog is under anesthesia.

-- There was a little tiny bit of blood and your hedgehog is likely not going to be happy with the process.
+- There will be a little tiny bit of blood and your hedgehog is likely not going to be happy with the process.

 - Hedgehogs generally show an improved demeanor within the first 24 hours.